Nate Wilbourne: Conservation work

+In 2024, Wilbourne was invited to speak at the Youth Environmental Education Congress (YEEC) as part of the World Environmental Education Congress (WEEC) in Abu Dhabi, on "Intergenerational Action for Biodiversity".

+Climate justice activism

-Wilbourne has worked with School Strike 4 Climate New Zealand and is a current spokesperson.
-He organised his local climate strike in March 2023, which mobilised local students and handed an open letter to Nelson Mayor Nick Smith.
-Wilbourne was mentioned in RNZ's story: 'Climate Strikes: Thousands march around New Zealand to demand action'.
+Wilbourne has worked with School Strike 4 Climate New Zealand.
+He organised his local climate strike in March 2023, mobilising local students and handing an open letter to Nelson Mayor Nick Smith.

 In December 2022, Wilbourne was a panellist for Save the Children New Zealand's youth panel that interviewed Climate Change Minister James Shaw ahead of COP27.

+Wilbourne was a speaker at the 2024 LCOY Germany conference, Europe's largest climate summit for young people, hosted in Berlin in October in the lead up to COP29.

-Political views and advocacy
+Political advocacy

 Wilbourne is an advocate for sustainable urban development in his home city of Nelson, promoting climate resilience through initiatives that integrate Mātauranga Māori, affordable housing, and green spaces.
 He has also supported expanding cycleway infrastructure to create more sustainable transport options in his community.

-On constitutional issues, he has criticized the ACT Party’s proposed Treaty Principles Bill, arguing that it seeks to redefine the principles of Te Tiriti o Waitangi and accusing ACT of exploiting "Pākehā fear and misunderstanding of Te Tiriti."
+On constitutional issues, he has criticised the ACT Party's proposed Treaty Principles Bill, arguing that it seeks to redefine the principles of the Treaty of Waitangi and accusing ACT of exploiting "Pākehā fear and misunderstanding of Te Tiriti".
 Additionally, he has voiced support for lowering the voting age to 16, contending that doing so would enhance youth political participation.